elefevre/elements-of-unit-testing-style/README.md

 * assertEquals()
 * notEqualsMessage()

 This proved rather insufficient, and messages were not always very explicit, so later versions of JUnit expanded on those.
-By JUnit 3, there were 8 assertions methods, and finally, in JUnit 4.4, there was the addition of assertThat(), a generic assertion method based on Hamcrest.
+By JUnit 3, there were 8 assertions methods, and finally, in JUnit 4.4, there was the addition of assertThat(), a generic assertion method based on Hamcrest[1].
 This made developers aware of the existence of fluent APIs for verifying the results from their production code.
-Thses APIs are great, and I strongly recommend them for writing your tests.
+These APIs are great, and I strongly recommend them for writing your tests.

+[1]: which, in retrospect, might not have been the best decision, according to Kent Beck ("@elefevre i like hamcrest, but i don't think the dependency (our first ever) was worth it on balance. haven't talked about it publicly tho.", [see this Twitter message](https://twitter.com/KentBeck/status/331422460371156992))

 I am aware of 3 fluent assertion libraries: